Pairwise Comparisons without Stochastic Transitivity: Model, Theory and Applications: Computation

-To solve \eqref{eq: nuclear norm estimator}, we apply the nonmonotone spectral-projected gradient algorithm for closed convex sets proposed by \cite{birgin2000nonmonotone}, which guarantees convergence to a stationary point satisfying the constraints.
+We begin by reformulating the matrix optimization problem into a vectorized form that is more convenient for numerical computation.
 Let $\text{Skew}_n$ denote the space of $n \times n$ skew-symmetric matrices.
 Let $\VV$ be the bijective linear mapping that vectorizes the upper-triangular part of any matrix in $\text{Skew}_n$ into $\RR^{0.5n(n-1)}$.
 For any \( \mm \in \mathbb{R}^{0.5n(n-1)} \), define \( f(\mm) = \LL(\VV^{-1}(\mm)) \).
 Then, solving \eqref{eq: nuclear norm estimator} is equivalent to solving the constrained optimization problem:

 where \( \tau = C_n n \) if \( C_n \) is known.
 We will later discuss an algorithm for selecting \( \tau \) in practical situations where \( C_n \) is unknown.